microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/administrativeunit-get-members.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use this API to get a specific member (user or group) in an administrative unit.
+Use this API to get a specific member (user, group, or device) in an administrative unit.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).